When Job’s Friends Try to Comfort Him, Their Words Only Deepen His Distress

 The Bible tells the story of Job, how Satan took everything from him: his possessions, his children, and his health.
 Left in deep pain with an unsupportive wife, four of Job’s friends come to offer comfort, but they fail.
+They should say nothing.

 Most of the book of Job records the back and forth dialogue between Job and his friends.

 They give pompous speeches as Job struggles with his tenuous grasp of his faith in God.
 His friends do not help him feel better (Job 16:2-3).
 A reoccurring theme throughout the book of Job is that his friends’ words are unhelpful and received as torment (Job 9:3, 11:2, 16:2, 19:2, 21:3, 26:2).